All Episodes

 The bullet train was supposed to be that.

-But a stretch to call that money.
+But a stretch to call that money laundering.

 The stimulus bill, that was an abject lie.

-I mean, that was the that was the government telling the people we're gonna send a bunch of money at trillion dollars, the private sector, we're gonna build roads and bridges and schools, and we're gonna get this economy going.
+I mean, that was the government telling the people, we're going to send a bunch of money, a trillion dollars to the private sector.

-And the money went, almost 60% of it went to public employee union members so that they would not be fired during the recession, so that they would continue to remain employed and paid dues.
+And the money went, almost 60% of it went to public employee union members so that they would not be fired during the recession, so that they would continue to remain employed and pay dues.

-Essentially, 60% of that stimulus or whatever ended up, a portion of it back in campaign coffers of the Democrat Party.
+Essentially, 60% of that stimulus or whatever ended up, a portion of it, back in campaign coffers of the Democrat Party.

-Obama couldn't go to the Treasury and write a check to the Democrat Party, but he can get the money through a circuitous route, and that's what the stimulus ended up being.
+You had to do, Obama couldn't go to the Treasury and write a check to the Democrat Party, but he can get the money through a circuitous route, and that's what the stimulus ended up being.

-Okay, folks, that's it for the first exciting busy broadcast hour.
+Okay, folks, that's it for the first exciting, busy broadcast hour.

 And as is always the case, there's lots more straight ahead.